Draya Michele Stuns In Tiny Blue Bikini That Leaves Little To The Imagination

-Draya Michele has been taking social distancing seriously during the COVID-19 pandemic but that has not stopped her from staying busy.
-The model has regularly posted updates on her Instagram page and sizzled in a new post that featured a barely-there blue bikini.
+Draya Michele has been taking social distancing seriously during the COVID-19 pandemic, but that has not stopped her from staying busy.
+The model has regularly posted updates on her Instagram page since this all began.
+In a recent post, she sizzled in a barely there blue bikini.

 The fashion designer’s 8 million followers have been treated to plenty of eye candy as she has been mostly at home over the past few weeks due to the coronavirus outbreak.
 Her recent captions have preached the importance of social distancing and following stay-at-home orders.

-In her newest bikini shot she stood with her back against an all-white brick wall which made the 35-year-old’s flawless complexion pop.
-The former Basketball Wives star wore a minuscule light-blue bathing suit with cups that barely covered her breasts, and a tiny string bottom.
-Michele looked into the camera with her signature pout and showcased her killer curves.
+In her newest bikini shot, she stood with her back against an all-white brick wall, which made the 35-year-old’s flawless complexion pop.
+The former Basketball Wives star wore a minuscule light blue bathing suit that consisted of a triangle-style top — whose cups barely covered her breasts — and a tiny string bottom.
+Michele looked into the camera with her signature pout as she showcased her killer curves.

-Her hair was slicked back which accentuated the fierce look on her face.
-On her left wrist she wore a small bracelet which matched her earrings.
+She slicked back her hair, which accentuated her fierce expression.
+On her left wrist she wore a small bracelet that matched her earrings.
 The suit was part of a collection from her own swimwear brand, Mint Swim.

-Michele’s latest bikini snap was unlike many of her recent posts as it did not contain a message about staying at home.
-Instead it featured a pun on a famous line from rapper Ol’ Dirty Bastard’s “Shimmy Shimmy Ya.”
+Michele’s latest bikini snap was unlike many of her recent posts, as it did not contain a message about staying home.
+Instead, it included a pun on a famous line from rapper Ol’ Dirty Bastard’s “Shimmy Shimmy Ya.”

-More than 224,000 Instagram users smashed the “like” button on the sultry post in just over 16 hours.
-Over 2,700 comments were left on the social media influencer’s scintillating shot.
-Plenty of fans flooded the comment section with heart-eye and fire emojis.
-Model Tanaya Henry left flattering emojis, while singer Marissa referenced Michele’s body.
+More than 224,000 Instagram users smashed the “like” button on the sultry post and over 2,700 comments were left on the social media influencer’s scintillating shot in just over 16 hours.
+Plenty of fans flooded the comments section with heart-eye and fire emoji.
+Model Tanaya Henry left flattering emoji, while singer Marissa referenced Michele’s body in her comment.

-“Say no more,” one fan commented with a series of cry-laughing emojis.
+“Say no more,” one fan commented with a series of cry-laughing emoji.

 “I just want Draya to be my trainer and nutritionist.
 She is not only beautiful but her body is amazing,” a female fan wrote.